Antifragile (book): Skin in the game

 To have "skin in the game" is to have incurred risk by being involved in achieving a goal.
 Taleb extends the definition to include any risk so that "Every captain goes down with every ship".
 This removes the agency problem or in other words, the "Situation in which the manager of a business is not the true owner, so he follows a strategy that cosmetically seems to be sound, but in a hidden way benefits him and makes him antifragile at the expense (fragility) of the true owners or society.
 When he is right, he collects large benefits; when he is wrong, others pay the price.
 Typically, this problem leads to fragility, as it is easy to hide risks.
 It also affects politicians and academics.
 A major source of fragility."

 Taleb's following book, Skin in the Game: Hidden Asymmetries in Daily Life, furthers the idea, asserting it is necessary for fairness, commercial efficiency, and risk management, as well as necessary to understand the world.

 Via negativa

 Via negativa is a type of theological thinking that attempts to describe God by negation or in other words, by what God is not.
 Taleb expanded this definition to include more generally the focus on what something is not, in action, what to avoid or what not to do.
 Avoiding the doctor for minor illnesses or removing certain food from one's diet to improve health are examples.

 Lindy effect

 Technology, or anything nonperishable, increases in life expectancy with every day of its life.
-So, a book that has been in for a hundred years in print is likely to stay in print for another hundred years.
+So, a book that has been in print for a hundred years is likely to stay in print for another hundred years.
 The opposite is neomania, a love of change for its own sake, a form of philistinism that does not comply with the Lindy effect and that understands fragility.
 Forecasts the future by adding, not subtracting.